 Attend the Apple Fair

-Now, this is a tradition that has been going on in the Northern Irish village for over a hundred years.
-On the social calendar, the Apple Fair is held on the last Friday of October each year, with apple growers from County Armagh bringing their wares all the way from Victoria Bridge to Castlederg on the once-operational tram.
-A replica of the tram is now set on the spot that would have been the final stop of the journey.
+This is a tradition that has been going on in the Northern Irish village for over a hundred years.
+On the social calendar, the Apple Fair is held on the last Friday of October each year, with apple growers from County Armagh bringing their wares from Victoria Bridge to Castlederg on the once-operational tram.
+A replica of the tram is now set on the spot that would have been the journey’s final stop.

 Visit Mitchell Park